murex/Kata-BowlingGame/tcr/TCR.md

 You can name `<my-branch>` as you wish, as long as all contributors in a pair or mob work on the same branch!

 TCR script applies a great number of commits to your git repository (every time it detects changes and tests are green).
-For this reason we strongly advise you to avoid running it directly on your repository's `master` branch, or even on your features/commit/dev branches!
+For this reason we strongly advise you to avoid running it directly on your repository's `master` or `main` branch, or even on your features/commit/dev branches!

 #### Other participants